General Santos: Second World War

-During World War II, the Municipal District of Buayan become one of the last frontiers between the combined American and Filipino forces and troops from the Empire of Japan.
+During World War II, the Municipal District of Buayan became one of the last frontiers between the combined American and Filipino forces and troops from the Empire of Japan.
 Retreating Imperial Japanese forces made Klaja Karsts Land their last ground for defence, constructing round cement bunkers and tunnels.
 These bunkers can still be seen at Sitio Guadalupe; most of the tunnels, however, have since been damaged and even destroyed by treasure hunters and land developers.